 The Rogue Basin historically produced the most wild salmon and steelhead in Oregon outside the Columbia Basin.
 However, coho salmon are now listed as threatened under the Endangered Species Act, and spring chinook and steelhead are declining.

 To reverse this trend, WaterWatch has worked for decades to remove significant fish barriers and improve flows to benefit the Rogue's fish populations while enhancing fishing and recreational opportunities.
-Our staff were instrumental to agreements behind the recent removal of four Rogue Basin dams and the largest instream water transfer in the Rogue's history.
+Our staff were instrumental to agreements behind the recent removal of seven Rogue Basin dams and the largest instream water transfer in the Rogue's history.
 Combined, these achievements represent one of the most substantial dam removal and river restoration efforts undertaken in the United States.
 Even so, much work remaind to protect this incredible resource, and WaterWatch remains a leader in continuing Rogue River restoration efforts.

 Fielder and Wimer Dam Removals – Done!

 The former Fielder Dam on Evans Creek

-In a major development for the Rogue Basin's prized salmon and steelhead runs, WaterWatch secured removal agreements for Fielder and Wimer dams on Evans Creek, then worked with partners to raise the significant funds necessary to remove these dams, which were demolished in the summer 2015.
+In a major development for the Rogue Basin's prized salmon and steelhead runs, WaterWatch secured removal agreements for Fielder and Wimer dams on Evans Creek, then worked with partners to raise the significant funds necessary to remove these dams in the summer of 2015.
 An important spawning tributary of the Rogue River, Evans Creek supports fall chinook salmon, coho salmon, summer and winter steelhead, cutthroat trout, suckers, and lamprey.
-Removal of the dams improved access upstream to approximately 19 miles of the habitat is available for fall chinook production, 60 miles for coho salmon production, and 70 miles for steelhead production.
+Removal of the dams improved access upstream to approximately 19 miles of habitat for fall chinook production, 60 miles for coho salmon production, and 70 miles for steelhead production.

 Gold Hill Irrigation District Fish Passage Improvement Project - Done!